Documentation

 AI proposes.
 Mnemix governs.

-Mnemix is contextual intelligence at scale — a persistent, evidence-cited, governance-gated, self-correcting intelligence layer that any agent plugs into and stops drifting.
+Mnemix is the memory and enrichment layer for AI agents — and it is built toward contextual intelligence at scale: a persistent, evidence-cited, governance-gated, self-correcting layer that any agent plugs into and stops drifting.
 It is not a chatbot with memory bolted on, not a vector database pretending to be cognition, and not a RAG pipeline.
-It is the brain layer that sits between an agent's proposed action and the world.
+It is the layer that sits between an agent's proposed action and the world.

-Memory is a commodity.
+Memory is the foundation.
 Governance is the moat.

 The problem Mnemix solves